How To Prepare

 values than adults.
 Results are ready in several days.

 multiple myeloma is present.
 Levels of IgA also get

 IgG.
 High levels of IgG may mean a long-term

 (chronic) infection, such as

-AIDS, is present.
+HIV, is present.
 Levels of IgG also get higher in IgG

 multiple myeloma, long-term hepatitis, and